zedlopez/ifm/Examples/Cheesemakers.md

 As we have seen, there are a number of different ways of controlling conversation in interactive fiction, and the best choice of way will depend quite a lot on what kind of work we're writing.

-One common model is to replace Inform's default ``ask`` and ``tell`` commands with a ``talk`` TO command.
+One common model is to replace Inform's default ``ask`` and ``tell`` commands with a ``talk to`` command.
 This gives the player less control than they would otherwise have: instead of asking a character about any topic under the sun, they're restricted to seeing (or not seeing) a single sequence of text that the author has written in advance.
 On the other hand, such a system is harder for the player to break (since they can never ask about a topic that the author hasn't implemented), and easier for the author to tie into plot developments.
-If we give ``talk`` TO different output at each scene, we get conversation that is always tied to the current state of the plot.
+If we give ``talk to`` different output at each scene, we get conversation that is always tied to the current state of the plot.

 This is a design approach that works best in a game with a large number of short, focused scenes.
 For other kinds of conversation system design, compare the other examples listed in the Recipe Book.